miladino43/microgreet/README.md

 - DefaultContainerCpu = Amount of CPU for the containers. default 256
 - DefaultContainerMemory = Amount of CPU for the containers. default 512
 - DefaultServiceCpuScaleOutThreshold = Average CPU value to trigger auto scaling out. default 50

+Make sure a cluster with the name provided to  --stack-name does not exist other wise the stack will not get created.
+In the example belw the stack name is greetings-stack.
 ```
 aws cloudformation create-stack --stack-name greetings-stack --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --template-body file://cloudformation-prod.json --parameters ParameterKey=VpcId,ParameterValue=vpc-###### \
 ParameterKey=SubnetId,ParameterValue=subnet-##### \
 ParameterKey=ExecutionRoleArn,ParameterValue='arn:aws:iam::#########:role/ecsTaskExecutionRole'
 ```
 You can also use the aws console to run the cloudformation template

+### TO access the service
+- navigate to localhost if you are deploying locally
+- navigate to the public ip of the task.
+This value can be found in the aws console.
+Go to ECS>your cluster>your service>Tasks>click on task number
 #### Improvements:
 - Add nginx infront of service
 - create the network with cloudformation (vpc, subnet)
 - create a hosted zone on route53 and separate the nginx service from the greeting service
 - take in image tags as parameters in the cloudformation
+- output the public ip of the task(Not sure if possible)